LEAP: Learn, Explore and Play

 Join us for a morning of connecting with nature through play!
 We’ve created an immersive, sensory-rich play space for children and adults.
 Explore the natural world by meeting animals, building, drawing, climbing and making music at your own pace.
 The choices are up to you!

-This season, we’re trying something new!
-We’re offering 9-session LEAP programs on both Thursdays and Saturdays.
+We’re offering 9-session LEAP programs on both Thursdays and Saturdays this winter and spring.
 The sessions on each Thursday and Saturday will be exactly the same, so please only sign up for one program series.

-Classes will take place at the Pritzker Family Children’s Zoo and Regenstein Small Mammal-Reptile House.
+Winter LEAP sessions take place at Regenstein Center for African Apes and Regenstein Small Mammal-Reptile House.

 $126 ($108 for Lincoln Park Zoo members) for 9-session program series